FinnTheHero/Codex-Backend/README.md

 - GET - `/login` - Login user

-    Middleware will check if user has a token, if its valid it will return user data.
+    Middleware will check if user has a token, if its valid it will return user data(i should fix that, i should also update time for existing token).
     Otherwise it will be redirected to login handler where provided credentials will be used to login.
     Finally it will return token as a cookie.

     ```json
-    // Request body example
     {
         "email": "email",
         "password": "password"